Fatoumii/Google-Books-FE/README.md

 # Google Books

-A single page frontend project using React and CSS, with data being requested from GoogleBooks API/JSON.
+A single page frontend responsive project using React and CSS, with data being requested from GoogleBooks API/JSON.

 ## Getting Started